-Application configuration files contain settings specific to an application.
-This file contains configuration settings that the common language runtime reads (such as assembly binding policy, remoting objects, and so on), and settings that the application can read.
+An application configuration file contains settings that are specific to an app.
+This file includes configuration settings that the common language runtime reads (such as assembly binding policy, remoting objects, and so on), and settings that the app can read.

-The name and location of the application configuration file depend on the application's host, which can be one of the following:
+The name and location of the application configuration file depend on the app's host, which can be one of the following:

 For more information about ASP.NET configuration files, see ASP.NET Configuration Settings

-If an application hosted in Internet Explorer has a configuration file, the location of this file is specified in a <link> tag with the following syntax:
+If an app hosted in Internet Explorer has a configuration file, the location of this file is specified in a <link> tag with the following syntax:

 <link rel="ConfigurationFileName" href="location">

 In this tag, location is a URL to the configuration file.
-This sets the application base.
-The configuration file must be located on the same Web site as the application.
+This sets the app base.
+The configuration file must be located on the same website as the app.